emacsorphanage/helm-gtags/README.md

     M-x helm-gtags-find-symbol

-Input symbol and move to the locations.
+Input file name and open it

     M-x helm-gtags-find-files